Skip Navigation

 4. Integration of theories

-Students will be able to understand the law, criminal justice system, and trial proceedings.
+Students will be able to identify criminal law violations, and law enforcement procedures.

 Standard 1